Skip to content

 void insert(int[] nums, int num, int index) {

-// Move all elements after `index` one position backward
+// Move all elements at and after index index backward by one position

 for (int i = nums.length - 1; i > index; i--) {